Google Launches New AI Tools to Enhance Search Ad Performance

 - Google's latest release.
 Google unveils new AI-infused tools.

 - Automatically created assets.
-New feature enables users to generate additional assets to complement existing assets.
+This new feature enables users to generate additional assets to complement existing assets.

 - Customer acquisition goal.
 Assists in achieving campaign objectives through two approaches: Value New Customer and New Customers Only.